New York may be best known for its tall skyscrapers and sprawling city, but there are plenty of great places to ski as well.

 Each of the above locations provides a great experience for skiers of all different ability levels and they even come with great extracurriculars as well.
 They truly provide you with the full package.

 What resorts do you like to visit in New York and why?
-Let us know in the comments below!
+Let me know in the comments below!